vanesp/nodo-c/README.md

 When the nodo is ultimately connected directly to the Portux, the redis database will reside there and this code is no longer required.

-## Requirements

-Redis is installed on the Portux and invoked through socketstream as follows:

-    # host changed to the Portux machine
-    ss.session.store.use 'redis'
-        host: 'portux.local'